bpschmitt/tsi-bulkmetrics/README.md

 This script assists in creating metrics and loading measurement data into TrueSight Intelligence.

-- tsi-bulkmetrics.py - main script
+- tsi-bulkmetrics_vx.x.py - main script
 - metric.json - metric configuration file

 ### Pre-requisites
 - **Only works with Python 3.x** (Python 2.x compatibility coming soon...)
-- Libraries: pandas, requests, argparse
+- Libraries: pandas, requests, argparse, datetime

 ### What the script does